makerdao/community/faqs/stability-fee.md

     (10000 x (2.7183...) ^ (2.5%*(31/365)) - 10000 = 21.2554 DAI

-# Do I have to pay the new fees on old debt?
-No. Stability Fees are never applied retroactively.
-After a fee change, users will accrue a Stability Fee at the new rate from that point forward, much like a variable interest rate on a loan.

 # How can I learn more about the Risk Teams and communicate with the Foundation about current or future changes to the system?
 Please consider joining our weekly [Governance and Risk](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk%40group.calendar.google.com&ctz=America%2FLos_Angeles) meetings where we discuss these issues in greater detail.
 Agendas are posted regularly to [r/MakerDAO](https://www.reddit.com/r/MakerDAO/).
 Also, check out the [Governance section](https://github.com/makerdao/awesome-makerdao/blob/master/README.md#governance) in the Awesome-MakerDAO repository.

 # Is there a limit to the range of the Stability Fee changes?
 The Risk Team will propose the thresholds for altering the Stability Fee (rate of change over time, deviation of the peg, sampling times) and present them for approval to Maker voters.